ajfisher/building-droids-with-js/slides2.md

 So why use JavaScript compared to some other high level language.

-For me it really comes down to two things:

-* JavaScript's event handling

-* JavaScript's prototypes
+For me it's mainly because of JS' event handling and ptototypical inheritance.

 ---